englercj/harvest-engine/docs/schema_language_guide.md

 - `float32`, `float64` - Floating-point values that are 4 and 8 bytes in size, respectively.
 - `String` - A variable sized list of UTF-8 characters terminated by a null (zero) byte.
 - `Blob` - A dynamic sized list of bytes.
+- `AnyPointer` - A dynamic type that can resolve to any pointer type at runtime (any list, string, blob, or struct)
+- `AnyStruct` - A dynamic type that can resolve to any struct type at runtime
+- `AnyList` - A dynamic type that can resolve to any list type at runtime

 #### Lists